NMSU-PLEASE-Lab/IncProf/MohammedVersion/README.md

 # IncProf
 Incremental profiling based on gprof, with analysis tools

-This version of IncProf is an improvement on the the version that has been developed by Omar Azziz.
-This vesion foloows the algorithms of IncProf (Sample Set Reduction and Iterative Evaluation Algorithm).
+This version of IncProf is an improvement in the version that has been developed by Omar Azziz.
+This version follows the algorithms of IncProf (Sample Set Reduction and Iterative Evaluation Algorithm)

 ### How to Use Libipr